lucianoayres/btcq-cli/README.md

-# BTCQ - Bitcoin CLI Query Tool
+# btcq - Query Bitcoin data and get real-time price quotes from your CLI.

 `btcq` is a command-line tool for querying Bitcoin data from a cryptocurrency API.
 This tool allows you to fetch various pieces of information about Bitcoin, including the current price, trading volume, market capitalization, all-time high price, and percentage changes over different time windows.